student.uva.nl

 What is your study programme?

-In the Fair Trials Clinic you get the unique opportunity to monitor trials in various European countries.
-Through a partnership with the Clooney Foundation for Justice, the Fair Trials Clinic monitors trials that pose a significant risk of violating human rights.
+The Fair Trials Clinic at the University of Amsterdam provides master's students with the opportunity to gain practical experience in monitoring international trials and advocating for fair trials.
+Through a partnership with the Clooney Foundation for Justice and its project TrialWatch, the Fair Trials Clinic monitors trials in various European countries that pose a significant risk of violating human rights.

 Partnership with the Clooney Foundation for Justice: TrialWatch